ioccc-src/winner/2020/endoh1/README.md

 #### Bug fixes and Credits

-The judges pointed out a bug of the original version that I submitted (prog.orig.c).
+The judges pointed out a bug of the original version that I submitted (prog.alt.c).
 Because this program does not provide a feature to flag unprobed cells manually, we can do nothing if the number of unprobed cells are equal to the number of mines remaining; unwinnable.txt is an example for such a case.
 Thus, I implemented an additional rule to flag all unprobed cells in such a case into the final version (prog.c).

 Ilya Kurdyukov also pointed out a warning "ignoring return value of 'fscanf'" only when "-O3" is used.
 So I changed the code a little to pretend to use the return value of fscanf.